-In 1945-46, Frank Lount also served as the President of the Canadian Home Builders’ Association; in 1975 Lount was furthermore honored by the Housing and Urban Development Association of Canada for his efforts towards this organization.
-Lount was married to Annette B. Lount for over 60 years.
+In 1945-46, Frank Lount also served as the President of the Canadian Home Builders’ Association; in 1975 Lount was honoured by the Housing and Urban Development Association of Canada for his efforts towards this organisation.
+Lount was married to Annette B. Lount for more than 60 years.
 He passed away in May 1976, having spent much of his retirement in Pompano Beach, Florida.